mc0/okq/README.md

   Returns the number of events removed

-* QLPUSH queue eventId contents
+* QLPUSH queue eventId contents [NOBLOCK]

-  Add an event as the new left-most event in the queue
+  Add an event as the new left-most event in the queue.

+  NOBLOCK can be set to spawn a routine on the server which will push the event onto the queue in the background, returning to the client as quickly as possible.

   Returns `OK` on success

+  Returns an error if `NOBLOCK` is set and the okq instance is too overloaded to handle the event in the background

-* QRPUSH queue eventId contents
+* QRPUSH queue eventId contents [NOBLOCK]

   See QLPUSH; except the right-most.
 Usually for high-priority events.